blinky893/jtd-personal-blog/index.md

 - how to write in Markdown
 - how to host a static site on Github
 - how to deploy a static site with Netlify
-- how to use VSCode to do a lot of the above!
+- and how to use VSCode to do a lot of the above!

+I'm grateful to all the developers who documented their knowledge and freely shared their skills.

-I'm very grateful to the developers of the Jekyll template [Just the docs](https://just-the-docs.github.io/just-the-docs/) for it's template.
+In particular, I'd like to thank the community of people behind the template for this site at [Just the docs](https://just-the-docs.github.io/just-the-docs/).

-If you'd like to build your own portfolio website for free, whilst learning some development skills, you can [read the story behind the site](/docs/3-about-this-site/)
+If you'd like to build your own portfolio website for free, whilst learning some development skills, you can [read my story behind the site](/docs/3-about-this-site/).

+## Contact me

+Please feel free to contact me on [LinkedIn](https://www.linkedin.com/in/thischriswood) or [Github](https://github.com/blinky893/) with any questions or feedback.